Sprawling over a magnificent 2,400 hectares, Epping Forest is a walker’s adventure playground within easy reach of London.

 6.6 miles / 10.6km

-The Oak Trail is pretty much the closest thing in this guide to an Epping Forest hike, so well suited to those of you who love to tackle challenging terrain and don’t mind a steep hill or two.
-It’s also very easy to do if you’re arriving by public transport as it starts and finishes at Theydon Bois.
+The Oak Trail is pretty much the closest thing in this guide to an epic hike, so well suited to those of you who love to tackle challenging terrain and don’t mind a steep hill or two.
+It’s also accessible if you’re arriving by public transport as it starts and finishes at Theydon Bois.

-I’ll be honest – at 6.6 miles, it’s still not that long but it is quite hilly and the variety or terrain more than justifies the effort.
-You kick things off with a walk from Theydon Bois, through Great Gregories Farm and northwards, before swinging south through the wooded Epping Thicks and Amesbury Banks.
+We’ll be honest – at 6.6 miles, it’s still not that long but it is quite hilly and the variety of terrain more than justifies the effort.
+Kick things off at Theydon Bois, wander through Great Gregories Farm and northwards before swinging south through the wooded Epping Thicks and Amesbury Banks.

 Just before the end of the hike, you pass the Deer Sanctuary, which was created in the fifties to help protect the fallow deer that call the forest their home.